GEANT/ansible-shibboleth/README.md

 * [Ansible](https://www.ansible.com/) <= 2.3.0
 * [Shibboleth IdP source](https://shibboleth.net/downloads/identity-provider/latest/)

-## Simple flow to Instance new virtual Machine on and configure a Shibboleth IdP

 ## Simple flow to install and configure a Shibboleth IdP

 1. Become ROOT: